materiaraiding/materiaraiding-old/_ultimate/dsr.md

 {: .note }
 > This mechanic is one of the first "walls" of this fight, and can be difficult to wrap your head around/remember all the roles.
 I recommend to watch videos of solves and also to review the toolbox above.

-Dive from Grace will apply a bunch of numbers to the party:
+As the cast begins, a bunch of numbers will apply to the party:
 "1" x3 (put the symbol here)
 "2" x2 "
 "3" x3 "

+Players will preposition in the following locations to indicate their starting position depending on their number.

-And after about 5 seconds a second debuff gets applied to each player:
+After the cast is finished (~5 seconds later), a second set of debuffs get applied to each player:
 Dark High Jump (Circle)
 Dark Elusive Jump (Down Arrow)
 Dark Spineshatter Dive (Up Arrow)